smartinternz02/SPSGP-57265-Virtual-Internship---Android-Application-Development-Using-Kotlin/README.md

 # Grocery_App
 Description:
-  This app helps you to make a proper list of grocery items with quality, price so that, when you go for shopping next time you do not forget anything to buy and have a track of budget maintenance
+  This app helps you to make a proper list of grocery items with quatity, price so that, when you go for shopping next time you do not forget anything to buy and have a track of your expenditure for budget maintenance

 Video link: https://www.youtube.com/watch?v=-GGJ0-BLv5k